derrickc1170/sep10-freedom-project/blog/entry02.md

 Some skills that I’ve learned from working on this blog are **Researching** and **Communication**

-#### Researching
+#### Problem Solving Skill
-I used Google to explore different technologies in a variety of career fields.It allow us to gather information of our technology
+I used this skill to allow me to gather a plan which help solve our problem.It can efficiently save time for us if we are stuck.

 #### Communication
 I've also improved my communication skills.When I am in a project,I ask my partner what we are going to do.Then We put in file called plan which help us to finish the project efficiently.